MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 # About PowerShell Config

 ## SHORT DESCRIPTION

-Cross-platform configuration files for PowerShell Core.
+Configuration files for PowerShell Core, replacing Registry configuration.

 ## LONG DESCRIPTION

 The `powershell.config.json` file contains configuration settings for PowerShell Core.
 PowerShell loads this configuration at startup.
 The settings can also be modified at runtime.
-Previously, these settings were stored in the Windows Registry for Windows PowerShell.
+Previously, these settings were stored in the Windows Registry for Windows PowerShell, but are now contained in a file to enable configuration on macOS and Linux.

 > [!WARNING]
-> If the `powershell.config.json` file contains invalid JSON,
+> If the `powershell.config.json` file contains invalid JSON
-> unsupported keys, or values, PowerShell cannot start an interactive session.
+> PowerShell cannot start an interactive session.
 > If this occurs, you must fix the configuration file.

+> [!NOTE]
+> Unrecognized keys or invalid values in the configuration file
+> will be silently ignored.

-### System-wide configuration
+### AllUsers (shared) configuration

 A `powershell.config.json` file in the `$PSHOME` directory defines the configuration for all PowerShell Core sessions running from that PowerShell